Uganda puts the army at the highest levels of combat readiness

 “Can’t the army manage its affairs?
 This is nothing for the public,” Kalaiji explained, stressing that “it is a normal military decision, depending on whether something is planned or a mission to be implemented.”

 “The army is doing its job,” the armed forces spokesman said, noting that residents should not worry.
-“There is no cause for concern, everything is going well,” Kolaygi stressed, without speaking President Yoweri Museveni.
+“There are no reasons for concern, everything is going well,” Kulaygi stressed, without President Yoweri Museveni speaking.

 Uganda in recent months has stepped up its operations against the Allied Democratic Group, which has sworn allegiance to the Islamic State, including deploying soldiers in the eastern Democratic Republic of the Congo, where it has its main bases.

 The Allied Democratic Forces, a Ugandan group founded in the 1990s and particularly active in eastern Democratic Republic of Congo, suffered a split in 2019 after Musa Baluku – endorsed by the United Nations and the United States – swore allegiance to the jihadist Islamic State.
 ISCA), under which it has operated since then.
-The Democratic Republic of the Congo and Uganda signed a defense agreement in December to conduct joint operations in the eastern Democratic Republic of the Congo.
+The Democratic Republic of the Congo and Uganda signed a defense agreement in December to carry out joint operations in eastern DRC.

 “Coffee fanatic.
 Gamer.
 Award-winning zombie lover.
 Student.
 Hardcore internet advocate.
 Twitter guru.
 Subtly charming bacon nerd.
 Thinker.”